solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### Adding Hashes to the Tree

 Once the Merkle tree is initialized, you can begin adding data hashes to it.
-This process involves passing the uncompressed data to an instruction within your program, which will hash the data, log it to the Noop Program, and then use the State Compression Program's `append` instruction to add the hash to the tree.
-Here's how the instruction operates in detail:
+This process involves passing the uncompressed data to an Instruction handler within your program, which will hash the data, log it to the Noop Program, and then use the State Compression Program's `append` instruction to add the hash to the tree.
+Here's how the Instruction Handler operates in detail:

 1. **Hash the Data**: Use the `hashv` function from the `keccak` crate to hash the data.
 It's recommended to include the data owner or authority in the hash